 The exercises to develop quads and hamstrings are performed on a leg extension/leg curl machine.

-Balanced Body Strength: To perform at peak efficiency, I believe the entire body, both upper and lower, should be developed into a harmonious whole.
-There are a wide variety of interesting resistance exercises that will help you develop this harmony.
+To perform at peak efficiency, I believe the entire body, both upper and lower, should be developed into a harmonious whole.
+There are a wide variety of exciting resistance exercises that will help you create this harmony.